aloisdeniel/variant/packages/variant_generator/README.md

 > flutter pub run build_runner build
 ```

-You can now create a global `Variant` instance, which is a combination of each one of your variants.
+You can now create a global `Variant` instance, which is a combination of each one of your variants with `<variant>Flag` declinations.

 ```dart
 final variant = Variant(